Tourist Information Tourism In Jamaica Jamaica Hotel Directory All About Jamaica Food and Recipes Contact Us Other Sites of Interest Site Information

 I was age 7 when I first went to school ...
 Mount Olivet, a boarding school near Malvern in St Elizabeth.

+And then Munro College at age 9.
+Also near Malvern, and situated at the highest point in the Santa Cruz Mountains in St Elizabeth.
 "In Arce Sitam Quis Occultabit" ...
 "A City Built on a Hill Cannot Be Hid".

-There was a cross section of people from all walks of life ... teachers who didn't hesitate to instil discipline ... a sharp rap on the knuckles with their heavy rulers ... a headmaster whose cane was kept very handy ...
+At Munro there was a cross section of people from all walks of life ... teachers who didn't hesitate to instil discipline ... a sharp rap on the knuckles with their heavy rulers ... a headmaster whose cane was kept very handy ...
 I felt it many times.

 Rough, tough and what an education ... the school, my fellow students, the teachers all fondly etched in my memory.